JI demands higher budget for rural areas

 He said that state lands lying barren should be allotted to the landless tillers so that these could be brought under cultivation and the national income was increased.

-Besides, he said, diesel and electricity should be provided to the agricultural tube wells on subsidized rates.
+Besides, he said, diesel and electricity should be provided to the agricultural tube wells on subsidized rates.—INP